HomeTips & IdeasHome Update IdeasHow to Update Your Home On a Budget – 6 Best Update Ideas

 ideas to update outdated home with hardware

-I actually don’t mind the style of it this door handle.
-However, you won’t be updating your home; you’ll be backdating it.
+I don’t mind this handle’s style if I’m living in the early 2000s.
+Unfortunately, it still seems to be a reasonably popular choice, but in choosing it, you won’t be updating your home; you’ll be backdating it.
 This style was WAAAAY overdone in the early to mid-2000s and can look a bit dated compared to cleaner-lined options (especially in an oil-rubbed bronze finish).

 Black is a SUPER trendy choice of door hardware.
 However, you can also get this style in different metal finishes.
 Clean and simple…